OpenROV/openrov-cockpit/CREATING-PLUGINS.md

 All plugins will show, but to install your plugin you must indicate which plugin API was being developed against.
 The current version is V2.
 You indicate this by adding the keyword "plugin-api-2" to your bower.json file.

+Bower.io requires you to "tag" your code so that it knows its okay to distribute.
+There are lots of ways to tag your project.
+An easy way using github is to create a release for your code. https://help.github.com/articles/creating-releases/  (the documentation may be a little out of data, but the UI will walk you through the process)

 You can add you plugin to the registry using the following command.
 ```
 $ bower register <my-package-name> <git-endpoint>